adainstarks/PioneerVFD/README.md

 - `diverdolphins_longloop.webm`
 - `6_Racing_Cart_longloop.webm`

 The installer builds the installed extension by injecting a WebM source map into `pioneerVFD.js`.
-This is intentional.
-A raw copy of the extension file is not enough for the full WebM OEL display, because the source file contains a placeholder until the installer writes the asset map.

 ## Controls